JesseRai/FRED-Banking-Data-Downloader-Selenium-Automation/README.md

    - It returns the chosen dataset name.

 5. Download
-   - download_dataset(driver, wait, chosen_dataset) finds the link matching the chosen dataset text.
+   - download_dataset(driver, wait, chosen_dataset) opens the chosen dataset page.
-   - It clicks the series, waits for the download button, then clicks:
+   - It waits for the download buttons and clicks:
      - The main download button
      - The "download-data" button for the dataset file
-   - It sleeps for a short period to allow the file to finish downloading.
+   - It waits briefly to ensure the file finishes downloading.

 6. Cleanup
    - main() ensures the WebDriver is closed in a finally block, even if an error occurs.